ShookApp/ShookApp/README.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">There should be an app called Shook.
 You could make agreements with it - like bets with friends etc. Then you could say &quot;but we Shook on it&quot;</p>&mdash; Matt Jylkka (@mtmograph)</blockquote>

 This is the idea of Shook.
-This repository is the place where all the files related to the mobile xamarin based app are going.
+This repository is the place where all the files related to the mobile Xamarin based app are going.
 This app is under development and you'll not find it in the app store already.<br>
 It is not possible to run the app since you need credentials for the REST api.
 We're working on this topic.